Quasi-steady emission from repeating fast radio bursts can be explained by magnetar wind nebulae: Discussion

-The observed flux density of a PRS can also exhibit variability across long timescales that are likely to be intrinsic to the source.
-In a recent study, \citet{Rhodes2023} reported a $\sim 30\%$ reduction in the flux density of R1's PRS at 1.3 GHz over three years (from 2019 to 2022) with the MeerKAT telescope.
-Similarly, \citet{Zhang2023} reported a $\sim 20\%$ reduction in the radio flux of R2's PRS from their 3 GHz Very Large Array (VLA) observations in 2020 and 2021.
-Such long-term variation in the PRS radio flux can be instrumental in constraining the properties of the near-source region.
-Based on the predictions for radio light curves and their comparison with the current data in Figure~\ref{fig:LC_Mej_Esn}, we found that the USSN and CCSN progenitor models are effectively indistinguishable for both R1 and R2.
-However, recent observations~\citep{Bruni2023} for R3's PRS favor the CCSN model, in agreement with our radio SED results from Figures~\ref{fig:SED_Mej_tage} and~\ref{fig:SED_Mej_Bdip_Pi}.
+The observed flux density of a PRS can exhibit variability across long timescales that are intrinsic to the source.
+In a recent study,~\citet{Rhodes2023} reported a $\sim 30\%$ reduction in the flux density of FRB 20121102A's PRS at 1.3 GHz over three years (from 2019 to 2022) with the MeerKAT telescope.
+Similarly, \citet{Zhang2023} reported a $\sim 20\%$ reduction in the radio flux of FRB 20190520B's PRS from their 3 GHz Very Large Array (VLA) observations in 2020 and 2021.
+Such long-term variation can be instrumental in constraining the properties of the near-source region.
+Based on our predicted radio light curves (Figure~\ref{fig:LC_Mej_Esn}), the USSN and CCSN models are hard to distinguish for FRBs 20121102A and 20190520B based on current data.
+However, recent observations for FRB 20201124A's PRS~\citep{Bruni2023} favor the CCSN model, consistent with our SED results.

-While the persistent radio emission arises from the relativistic plasma, the DM contribution comes primarily from the cold plasma.
-If large luminosities for PRSs could be correlated with large ${\rm DM}_{\rm host}$ for these sources, that would have tremendous diagnostic power.
-The inferred ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns}$ for these three FRBs indicates substantial contribution from the near-source plasma and circumgalactic medium.
-Using ionization and radiation transport models for the young NS, we estimated the contributions from the magnetized nebula and the SN ejecta to show that the latter dominates for typical NS parameters.
-In Figure~\ref{fig:DMevol_Mej_Esn}, we obtained a minimum NS age $t_{\rm age,min} \sim 1-3\,{\rm yr}$ for the three FRB sources considered such that the SN ejecta is not significantly dense to overproduce observed DM.
-Non-attenuation of radio signal due to free-free absorption in the ejecta and synchrotron self-absorption in the nebula provides a stronger constraint with $t_{\rm age,min} \approx 10\,(8)\,[6.5]\,{\rm yr}$ for R1 (R2) [R3].
-It should be noted that the inferred near-source DM is subject to some uncertainty as the pair multiplicity in our models can be uncertain (see \citealt{Murase2015}, for a detailed discussion).
+While the PRS arises from relativistic plasma, the near-source DM contribution comes primarily from cold plasma (dominated by SN ejecta in our models).
+The inferred ${\rm DM}_{\rm host}+{\rm DM}_{\rm ns}$ for these FRBs indicates substantial near-source contribution.
+Our models indicated a minimum NS age $t_{\rm age,min} \sim 1-3\,{\rm yr}$ for these sources such that the SN ejecta does not overproduce the observed DM (see Figure~\ref{fig:DMevol_Mej_Esn}).
+However, non-attenuation of the radio signal due to free-free absorption in the ejecta and synchrotron self-absorption in the nebula provides a stronger constraint, yielding $t_{\rm age,min} \approx 10\,(8)\,[6.5]\,{\rm yr}$ for FRB 20121102A (20190520B) [20201124A].
+The inferred near-source DM is subject to uncertainty from the pair multiplicity in our models \citep{Murase2015}.